Sam-Max/rcmltb/README.md

         - `AUTO_MIRROR`: For auto mirroring files sent to the bot. **NOTE**: If you add bot to group(not channel), you can also use this feature.
 Default is `False`. `Bool`
         - `DATABASE_URL`: Your Mongo Database URL (Connection string).
 Data will be saved in Database (auth and sudo users, owner and user setting, etc). **NOTE**: You can always edit all settings saved in database from mongodb site -> (browse collections). `Str`
         - `CMD_INDEX`: index number that will be added at the end of all commands. `Str`
-        - `BASE_URL`: Ip (public/domain) where bot is running to use file downloads webserver of local mirrors.
+        - `BASE_URL`: Ip (public/domain) where bot is running for local mirrors web listing/downloads.
 Format of URL should be http://myip, where myip is the IP/Domain(public).`Str`
-        - `SERVER_PORT`: Port for downloads webserver.
+        - `SERVER_PORT`: Port for local mirrors web listing/downloads.
 Default to `81`. `Int
         - `GD_INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index. `Str`
         - `VIEW_LINK`: View Link button to open file Google Drive Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`.
 Compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code.
 Default is `False`. `Bool`
         - `STATUS_LIMIT`: No. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks. `Int`